Skip to content

 my advice would be to make extra each time you cook and then always freeze a portion for days after bad nights with teething or illness then you can zap it in the micro and have a snooze together on the sofa!
 (My son is almost 11 and I still do that for sick days!)

-• Hazel Christopher
+29. Hazel Christopher says:

 November 27, 2011 at 2:04 pm